A falling yen may not be the economic cure Japan seeks | The Japan Times

-Fallout from the coronavirus outbreak may finally lift the curse of the safe-haven yen for Japan, but policymakers fear fiscal laxity could lead to a freefall for the currency eventually, undermining efforts to cushion the economy from the pandemic.
+Fallout from the coronavirus outbreak may finally lift the curse of the safe-haven yen for Japan but policymakers fear fiscal laxity could lead to a currency free-fall eventually, undermining efforts to cushion the economy from the pandemic.

-For policymakers who have repeatedly fought in recent decades to tamp down the currency because its strength hurts the country's export-reliant economy, that move could be problematic against the backdrop of huge fiscal stimulus.
+For Japanese policymakers who have repeatedly fought in recent decades to tamp down the currency as its strength hurts the country’s export-reliant economy, that move could be problematic against the backdrop of huge fiscal stimulus.

-Finance Ministry officials say the government will be forced to issue more bonds to foot the bill.
-Already, Japan plans to sell ¥153.5 trillion ($1.38 trillion) of bonds in fiscal 2020 beginning April 1 to help pay for rising social welfare costs.
+Finance ministry officials say the government will be forced to issue more bonds to foot the bill.
+Already, Japan plans to sell ¥153.5 trillion ($1.38 trillion) of bonds in the year beginning April to help pay for rising social welfare costs.

 “If we end up issuing huge amounts of debt, market sentiment could change abruptly.
 That would be problematic,” he said on condition of anonymity due to the sensitivity of the matter.